MarkCumminsIRL/DFCS-H3014/labs/02-Introducing_git_and_github/README.md

 ### 1. Create a GitHub account

 Start by creating a free GitHub account for ourselves.
-> Hint: We don't actually need GitHub to use Git, we could just store our files and projects on our own servers, but GitHub handles all this for us and allows users world wide to contribute to out project.
+> Hint: We don't actually need GitHub to use Git, we could just store our files and projects on our own servers, but GitHub handles all this for us and allows users world wide to contribute to our project.

 So go to the GitHub home page and sign-up for a [new account today](https://github.com).
 > Hint: Your GitHub account can often act as a portfolio for potential employers so choose a username that isn't embarrassing on a CV etc.